Debunking Common Solar Myths: Your Guide to Renewable Energy in Singapore

 The truth is:

 Solar panels will continue to generate electricity even on cloudy or rainy days.
 They only pause production at night when there is no sunlight.
+Singapore enjoys stable and predictable daylight conditions year-round, so a properly sized solar system will continue producing clean energy every day.

-🏠 Myth #3: Solar Panels Will Damage My Roof
+🏠 Myth 3: Solar Panels Will Damage My Roof

+When installed correctly, solar panels do not damage your roof.
 Professional solar installers use proper mounting techniques, waterproofing, and structural calculations to ensure your roof stays protected.

 A few safety guidelines include:

-Proper mounting rails and equipment
+Proper mounting rails and equipment.

-Correct spacing based on roof material (tile, metal, flat)
+Correct spacing based on roof material (tile, metal, flat).

-Water-tight sealing and flashings
+Water-tight sealing and flashings.

-Following SCDF/EMA/BCA industry standards
+Following SCDF/EMA/BCA industry standards.

 When done right, solar panels can even protect roof surfaces

+by covering them and reducing direct sunlight exposure.
 The most important factor here is choosing an experienced installer.
-You can read more here:
+You can read more here 👉 The Ultimate Guide to Choosing the Right Solar Contractor for Your Property.

-🔌 Myth #4: A Bigger Inverter Means Better Performance
+🔌 Myth 4: A Bigger Inverter Means Better Performance

 This is a common misunderstanding.
 Many homeowners think installing a larger inverter will allow them to generate more energy.